ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 The domain model for the Chirp application consists of two main entities: **Author** and **Cheep**, which represent users and their posts, respectively.
 The **Author** entity inherits from `IdentityUser<int>` to integrate with ASP.NET Core Identity for authentication and user management.
 Each Author has a unique `Id`, a `Name` (required), and an optional `Email`.
 An Author can also have a list of **Cheeps** that they have posted.

-The **Cheep** entity represents post authored by a user.
+The **Cheep** entity represents posts authored by a user.
 It contains a unique identifier `CheepId`, a foreign key `AuthorId` referencing the Author, the content of the post in the `Text` field (limited to 160 characters), and a `Timestamp` indicating when the post was created.
 Each Cheep is associated with exactly one Author, establishing a **one-to-many relationship** between Authors and their Cheeps.

 ### Changes to the Domain Model